KentoDecem/React/recipe.md

-# Deploy a React App in Minutes: Codespaces & GH Pages
+# Deploy a React App in Minutes: Codespace & GH Pages

 ## Commands to type in codespace:
 ```shell